developer-ongar/biochem-edu/README.md

 Biochem.edu is based on the MoleculARWeb (EPFL) source code.

-Biochem is a website for chemistry and structural biology education through commodity, web-based augmented reality that you can use in your webcam-enabled computer, smartphone or tablet, just on your web browser.
+Biochem.edu is a website for chemistry and structural biology education through commodity, web-based augmented reality that you can use in your webcam-enabled computer, smartphone or tablet, just on your web browser.

 This modified version of the Molecular Project is maintained by Maktanat Ongar.